marked42/learning-notes/react/react.md

 }
 ```

-### Render Props
+### Render Callback and Render Props Pattern

-Component contains a 'render' property, which is a function that can render some acutal component. `Children` property is used as render property usually.
+Component contains a 'render' property, which is a function that can render some acutal component.

 ```jsx
 class DaobahRP extends React.Component {